Practical Caravan Magazine 'Best Small Site' 2012, 2013 & 2014

 We are very strict on the '5 Caravan Rule', so advance booking is recommended, especially for Bank Holidays.

-Our Dogs.
-We have two friendly Golden Retrievers who wander around the site.
-To keep them to a healthy weight, please do not feed them.
-We appreciate that some people are afraid of dogs or are allergic to dogs, so please do not allow them into your caravan as they may think that they are welcome everywhere.
+Our Dog.
+We have a friendly Golden Retriever who wanders around the site.
+To keep her to a healthy weight, please do not feed her.
+We appreciate that some people are afraid of dogs or are allergic to dogs, so please do not allow her into your caravan as she may think that she is welcome everywhere.

 Ellesmere is a friendly quiet lakeside market town in North Shropshire, that dates back to Saxon times.
-Ellesmere was granted a market charter by King Henry the Third in the year 1221.
-The town's floral displays won 'Britain in Bloom' prizes in 2000, 2001 & 2003.
-The market is on Tuesday, with the market charter granted 800 years ago.
+The market is on Tuesday, Ellesmere having been granted a market charter by King Henry the Third nearly 800 years ago in the year 1221.
+The town's floral displays have won 'Britain in Bloom' prizes over several years.
 Ellesmere has car parks, shops, banks, pubs, restaurants, cafés and tea shops.
 Camping gas is available from the local petrol station or builders' merchant.
-Don't miss the Bread and Butter Pudding at the local baker's shop!
+Don't miss the bread and butter pudding at the local baker's shop - Vermeulen's Delicatessen.